Shape-specific fluctuations of an active colloidal interface: Appendix

-In the main text we have reported the growth exponent of the CI to be $\beta_h \approx 1.5$ (super-ballistic).
-Although rationalizing this for a curved surface is beyond exact analytical calculation (in this work); we may study the flat interface (thermodynamic limit), via a mean-field analysis. \\
+In the main text we have reported the growth exponent of the C-shape to be $\beta_h \sim 1.7$ (super-ballistic).
+Although rationalizing this for a curved surface is beyond exact analytical calculation in this work; we study instead a flat interface, via a solution to the approximate linearised dynamics.\\

-Let us study the simplest case of roto-translational coupling, in particular where (small) angular dynamics set in.
-Consider the $i$th positional dynamics from (\ref{eq:dyn}).
+Let us study the simplest case of roto-translational coupling, in particular, where (small) angular dynamics set in; in this setting the full set of equations are solvable.
+Consider the $i$th monomers' positional dynamics from (\ref{eq:dyn}).
 For small $\theta_i$, we can write this as

 Note that the $x_i$ are assumed to be stationary in this regime (flat interface).
 We can use this for the angular dynamics to write